TobiTenno/i18n-string-templates/README.md

 This module is a PureESM package,
 desiring to stay as current as possible in addition to maintaining maximum coverage & code exercise.

+This is an implementation and refactor of [this](https://jaysoo.ca/2014/03/20/i18n-with-es2015-template-literals/) project.s

 ## Usage

 There are 2 parameters:
 - map of locales w/ string,string objects.
 - locale you want to use right now

-What this lets you do is feed in all of the values you use, maybe from a shareable json, shared config, or some sort of dynamically imported list.
+What this lets you do is feed in all the values you use, maybe from a shareable json, shared config, or some sort of dynamically imported list.

 Some things we support:
 - Template replacement for dynamic labels
 - Strings or Numbers being replaced
 - Allows you to still "i18n" strings that aren't yet added to your list
+- Passing an object to populate with warnings
+- Type suggesting & fractional digit bounding.

 Some goals:
 - Staying as small as possible.
 I want to do this with no extraneous (or ideally no at all) dependencies.
 - Keeping your experience consistent.
 As part of this, I leverage [semantic-release](https://github.com/semantic-release/semantic-release)
--

 Some things I want to add:
-- adding a warning.json or some sort of shareable output for strings that have been run through the system that haven't been translated
+~~- adding a warning.json or some sort of shareable output for strings that have been run through the system that haven't been translated~~
-- Even more coverage
+~~- Even more coverage~~
 - Anything the community needs to make your i18n experience easier!

 Some examples are in the `src/test/i18n.spec.js` file.